 3. The HSS performs Location Information Retrieval from other nodes if so requested.
 This may include contacting the MME and/or SGSN.

-4. If the HSS detects in step 2 that the user has a 5GC subscription and unless the user is known not to be registered in 5GC, the HSS uses the Nudm_MT ProvideLocationInformation service operation to retrieve 5GS Location Information.
+4. If the HSS detects in step 2 that the user has a 5GC subscription and unless the user is known not to be registered in 5GC, the HSS uses the Nudm_HssSDM_ProvideLocationInfo service operation to retrieve 5GS Location Information.
 The service request includes indicators for Current Location, Serving Node Indication, Local Time Zone Indication, and RAT-Type requested as has been received in step 1.

 5. The UDM reads data from the 5GS-UDR to get the AMF and SMSF for 3GPP Access Registration Information.
 If the Serving Node Indication was received in step 4, steps 6-7 shall be skipped.